-Likewise, section 1798.100 does not require a business "to retain any personal information collected for a single, onetime transaction, . . ." if the information "is not sold or retained by the business or [used] to reidentify or otherwise link information that is not maintained in a manner that would be considered personal information."55 Although drafted inartfully, this section appears intended to obviate the need for a business to retain (and hence potentially produce) personal information collected for a single, one-time transaction, provided the information is not (1) sold to third parties, (2) retained by the business, or (3) used to reidentify (or repersonalize) aggregate data or otherwise link information.56
+Likewise, section 1798.100 does not require a business "to retain any personal information collected for a single, one-time transaction, . . ." if the information "is not sold or retained by the business or [used] to reidentify or otherwise link information that is not maintained in a manner that would be considered personal information."
+Although drafted inartfully, this section appears intended to obviate the need for a business to retain (and hence potentially produce) personal information collected for a single, one-time transaction, provided the information is not (1) sold to third parties, (2) retained by the business, or (3) used to reidentify (or repersonalize) aggregate data or otherwise link information that would not be considered personal information.
+56